 ARENSTEIN: OK.
 So let’s move to the -- I guess the early 2000s, and -- or even late 1999 here -- 1998 you become president and CEO of ANTEC.

 STANZIONE: Well, right before that, what happened was two companies got together -- Nortel Networks and ANTEC -- John Egan again and a Nortel Networks executive, Ian Craig, had formed a friendship and a partnership.
 And they wanted to start a company that would focus on the cable industry.
 And here again Nortel, similar to AT&T Network Systems, wasn’t that familiar with the cable industry.
-So they decided maybe join forces, because ANTEC did have that familiarity and relationship with the industry.
+So they decided to join forces, because ANTEC did have that familiarity and relationship with the industry.
 And they decided to form a company, and I was recruited to be the first CEO of that company.
 The company at the time was called joint venture something.
 It had no name.
 And one of the first things we did was come up with a name for the company, and the name we came up with was ARRIS.
 We looked -- we did a search, we hired a firm to help us look at various names, and this name ARRIS popped up.
 And the word “arris” means something.
 It’s a word that means “the intersection of two planes to form a sharp edge.”
 And I thought, “What better name for a company that was a joint venture of Nortel Networks and ANTEC, two companies coming together with leading-edge technology.”
 And so the name stuck.
 And here we are.
 At that point I was named CEO of ARRIS, and Nortel named the CFO of the company, Dave Potts.
 And Dave has become, first of all, just a world-class CFO of ARRIS International now, the public company, and also a dear friend of mine.
 So we’ve worked together for 20 years, and I give him a lot of credit for everything that’s happened -- all the good things that have happened during that period of time.
 So that was 1995.
 It was a radical idea at the time that a cable operator could deliver reliable telephone service.

 STANZIONE: Because at the time, let’s face it, the reliability of the industry wasn’t that good, and it was primarily a one-way broadcast system.
 It was CATV -- community antenna television -- is what it was.
 But we could see that it would work, and it could work very economically, and it could be an addition to the video services that were being provided.
 So we came up with a product.
 We called it Cornerstone Voice.
 And we sold it all over the world.
 We sold it, of course, in the United States, but also in Japan and Europe.
 And it was a success.
 But we could see that things were going to change pretty fast.
-Three years later I was asked to move up to the parent company, ANTEC, and I became the chief operating officer and the president of ANTEC working for John, again, directly.
+Three years later I was asked to move up to the parent company, ANTEC, and I became the chief operating officer and the president of ANTEC working for John.
 And I stayed on the board of ARRIS LLC during that period of time.
 And then we had the 2000 and 2001 bubble burst in the telecommunications industry, where everything just fell apart.
 And so did our business, as a matter of fact.
-And I was president of ANTEC, and Nortel wanted to dissolve the joint venture and sell their interest in it.
+I was president of ANTEC, and Nortel wanted to dissolve the joint venture and sell their interest in it.
 So with the help of a lot of people, including our lead attorney, Larry Margolis, we figured out a way that we could buy Nortel’s interest in ARRIS out.
-And we were able to accomplish that in 2001.
+We were able to accomplish that in 2001.
 And we bought their 80% interest in the LLC.
 We went deeply into debt to do that.
 We issued a lot of stock to do that.
 And we renamed ANTEC ARRIS.
-And that’s kind of the tortuous venture that we went through where ANTEC became ARRIS.
+And that’s kind of the tortuous adventure that we went through where ANTEC became ARRIS.
 It was through that acquisition, and we renamed ANTEC ARRIS as a public company.

 ARENSTEIN: OK.
 You know, there’s one thing that we haven’t really talked about, and I do want to discuss it a little bit.
 Your training is in engineering, and now, though, as you have told us here, you’ve moved into the boardroom.
 Now, I know, I see on your resume here that there were some courses that you took and things like that.
 How did you get ready, or how did you train yourself to move from the engineering side on to the management side?